phalladar/WhisperHotkeyTyper-rs/README.md

     *   Ensure your microphone is connected and selected as the default input device in your system settings.
     *   Check `app.log` for more specific `cpal` errors.
 *   **Text not typing / typing in the wrong window:**
-    *   Make sure the desired target window is active and focused *before* you release the F3 key.
+    *   Make sure the desired target window is active and focused *before* you release the Left Ctrl + Left Alt + S keys.
     *   Some applications or system UI elements might not accept simulated input from `enigo` correctly.
 *   **Poor transcription quality:**
     *   Try a larger/better quality Whisper model.